lballarin/googleCloudEndpoint/README.md

 # Google Cloud Endpoint Android Client
+Generate Android Client libraries with Maven
+Generate Swagger file for Endpoints section on Google Cloud Console.
+This section is usefull to see all calls to your API and manage the externals authorizations given to your clients
-Generate Android Client libraries with Maven and deploy code on your Google Cloud Server
+Deploy code on your Google Cloud Server

 ## Requierments
   * [gcloud](https://cloud.google.com/sdk/gcloud/) command-line tool.
 Follow the guide to init the tool.